Terao Tsunefumi: After retirement

-He is now a toshiyori (a sumo elder) known as Shikoroyama Oyakata.
+Terao was a toshiyori (a sumo elder) known as Shikoroyama Oyakata.
 In February 2004 he established Shikoroyama stable.
 He decided not to take any wrestlers from Izutsu stable with him, recruiting all the new stable's wrestlers himself.
 In January 2006 Hōmashō became his first wrestler to reach sekitori status.
 Hōmashō retired in January 2015, but later in that same year Seirō became the second wrestler coached by Shikoroyama to reach the top division.
 Shikoroyama has also produced the sekiwake Abi.

 Personal life

 While active Terao was friendly with fellow top division wrestlers Masurao and Kotogaume.
-He is a fan of J-pop.
+He was a fan of J-pop.
 His eldest (adopted) son is actor Yūki Terao.

-Sakahoho died in September 2019, and Kakureizan in March 2020, leaving Terao as the only surviving Fukuzono brother.
-His own health declined in 2022, and he was unable to see his top wrestler Abi win the championship in Kyushu in November as he was hospitalized with arrhythmias.
+Sakahoko died in September 2019, and Kakureizan in March 2020, leaving Terao as the only surviving Fukuzono brother.
+His own health declined in 2022, and he was unable to see his top wrestler Abi win the championship in Kyushu in November as he was hospitalized with arrhythmia.

+Terao was admitted to the hospital again in September 2023 with heart issues.
+His health had been improving, but on 16 December 2023 his condition took a sudden turn for the worse.
+He died the next evening, on 17 December, at the age of 60.